kean/articles/2017-01-16-lets-build-uistackview.markdown

 The multipliers (0.571429, 0.285714, etc) are calculated as a proportion of an arranged view intrinsic content width to the combined intrinsic content width of all visible arranged views + size of all spacings.

-At first this layout seems relatively simple to implement.
+At first, this layout seems relatively simple to implement.
 But there are some potential issues.
 What happens when not all (or none) of the arranged views have an intrinsic content size?
 What happens when the intrinsic content size of some of the arranged views changes?
-Well, as to the last question, `UIStackView` uses a neat private method `_intrinsicContentSizeInvalidatedForChildView` in which it recalculate constraints' multipliers.
-Unfortunately we can't do that, and there doesn't seem to be any other way to implement this.
+Well, as to the last question, `UIStackView` uses a neat private method `_intrinsicContentSizeInvalidatedForChildView` in which it recalculates constraints' multipliers.
+Unfortunately, you can't do that, and there doesn't seem to be any other way to implement this.

-Also notice that the priority of the constraints is higher then both content hugging and compression resistance priorities which both effectively get ignored (unless you change those).
+Also, notice that the priority of the constraints is higher than both content hugging and compression resistance priorities which both effectively get ignored (unless you change those).

 > I'm not sure why each constraint has a different priority (999, 998, etc).
 If you have an idea please <a href="#comment-section">leave a comment below</a>.